Skip advert

 Buying and owning

-The new 2.5-litre petrol is nearly as efficient as the Skyactiv X, and while it lacks a bit of power in comparison, it’s more than quick enough in most situations.
-That’s the engine we recommend and Homura trim comes with plenty of kit, too.
+The 2.5-litre Skyactiv G petrol engine is nearly as efficient as the Skyactiv X, and while it lacks a bit of power in comparison, it’s more than quick enough in most situations.
+Investing a bit more cash into the Homura trim also adds plenty of kit to the mix.

 Being a crossover means that the Mazda CX-30 treads a gap in the market somewhere between a hatchback and a small SUV.
 If you don’t need the space, then the Mazda 3 could be enough of a car for you, while other models that are similar in price include the Volkswagen T-Roc, Ford Puma, Kia XCeed, Renault Symbioz and entry-level versions of the Peugeot 408 and Toyota C-HR.